-China A-Shares Investment Risk (Healthcare Technology and Innovation ETF only): The liquidity of the A-shares market and trading prices of A-shares could be more severely affected than the liquidity and trading prices of other markets because the Chinese government restricts the flow of capital into and out of the A-shares market.
-The nature, duration and impact of a market disruption on the A-shares market and the Fund's investments cannot be predicted.
-Depending on its allocation to A-shares, the Fund may experience significant losses, or may not be able fully to implement or pursue its investment objectives or strategies, due to illiquidity of the Chinese securities markets or delay or disruption in execution or settlement of trades.
-The Fund's investments in A-shares may become subject to frequent and widespread trading halts.
+China A-Shares Investment Risk (ROBO Global® Healthcare Technology and Innovation ETF and ROBO Global® Artificial Intelligence ETF only).
+The liquidity of the A-shares market and trading prices of A-shares could be more severely affected than the liquidity and trading prices of other markets because the Chinese government restricts the flow of capital into and out of the A-shares market.
+The nature, duration and impact of a market disruption on the A-shares market and a Fund's investments cannot be predicted.
+Depending on its allocation to A-shares, the Funds may experience significant losses, or may not be able fully to implement or pursue its investment objectives or strategies, due to illiquidity of the Chinese securities markets or delay or disruption in execution or settlement of trades.
+Each Fund's investments in A-shares may become subject to frequent and widespread trading halts.
 The Chinese government previously has acted in a manner that has benefitted holders of A-shares, but there can be no guarantee that it will do so in the future.